 65001.06-01 INSPECTION OBJECTIVES

-01.01 To determine whether mechanical component installation and related licensee quality control activities are being performed in accordance with design specifications, Code requirements, approved procedures, and regulatory requirements.
+01.01 To determine whether mechanical component installation and related licensee quality control activities are being performed in accordance with the Design Control Document (DCD), design specifications, Code requirements, approved procedures, and regulatory requirements.

 01.02 To determine whether the technical requirements in the facility Safety Analysis Report (SAR) associated with mechanical component test and verification activities have been adequately translated to the construction specifications, drawings, and work procedures as evidenced by the resulting mechanical component installations, and the related quality assurance activities are being performed in accordance with design specifications, Code requirements, procedures, and regulatory requirements.